computation · physical biology

 why now

 Biology can now be measured at extraordinary resolution.
-The next leap is knowing what will change.
+The frontier is knowing what will change — and choosing it.

 Living systems are adaptive, context-dependent, and difficult to control.
 A useful virtual cell must therefore stay close to experiment: prediction first, measurement always, learning next.

-Galen starts at the cell because that is where biological change becomes measurable enough to reason about and, eventually, design with.
+Galen starts at the cell because that is where biological change becomes measurable enough to predict — and then to design with.

 the loop